-This document constitutes a formal QA/QC Plan for the [Enter City/County Name].
-It was prepared on [Enter date] and last revised on [Enter date].
+This document constitutes a formal QA/QC Plan for the City/County.
+It was prepared on Select date and last revised on Select date.

-Specifically, it is intended for the [Enter year applicable] Pavement Management Plan Update.
+Specifically, it is intended for the Year Applicable Pavement Management Plan Update.
 The focus is on the collection of network-level pavement distress data (defined by National Cooperative Highway Research Program (NCHRP) Synthesis 401 Quality Management of Pavement Data Collection, as "Network-level data collection involves collection of large quantities of pavement condition data, which is often converted to individual condition indices or aggregated into composite condition indices.")

-This document also addresses the QA/QC plan requirements of the Orange County Transportation Authority (OCTA)'s "Countywide Pavement Management Plan Guidelines" (section 2.4), adopted in May 2010.
+This document also addresses the QA/QC plan requirements of the Orange County Transportation Authority (OCTA)'s "Countywide Pavement Management Plan Guidelines" (section 2.4), originally adopted in May 2010.

-1.2.
 Structure of QA/QC Plan

-The following components are addressed in this OA/OC Plan:
+The following components are addressed in this QA/QC Plan: